 The Residential Tenancies Act requires landlords to give their tenant 90 days' written notice of a rent increase using the prescribed Form N1 or N2 available online from the Landlord and Tenant Board.
 Landlords must deliver the form to their tenant by fax, mail, personal delivery, or left where the mail is collected, in the tenant's mailbox or under the tenant's door.
+The form can also be sent to the tenant by email as long as the landlord and the tenant agreed to service by email in writing.
+This agreement can be recorded in the Standard Form of Lease Agreement or the Landlord and Tenant Board form Consent to Service by Email.
+However, this agreement can be revoked at any time in writing to the other party.

 It is not acceptable for a landlord to deliver the notice by posting it on the tenant's door.